dgp1130/blog/src/www/posts/ctor.md

 Looking at constructors in modern object-oriented languages, I see quite a few inconsistencies and unnecessary complexities which can be improved upon.
-What is presented here is a different paradigm for thinking and interacting with constructors with one possible alternative implementation to consider.
+What is presented here is a different paradigm for thinking of and interacting with constructors with one possible alternative implementation to consider.
 There are likely other means of implementing minimal constructors without using `ctor<T>`, and a language designer should think of its constructor mechanisms within the